 For any nutrient, there is a range of intake between that which is clearly inadequate, leading to clinical deficiency disease, and that which is so much in excess of the body's metabolic capacity that there may be signs of toxicity.
 Between the 2 extremes, there is a level of intake that is adequate for normal health and the maintenance of metabolic integrity.
 Individuals do not have the same requirement for nutrients, even when calculated on the basis of body size or energy expenditure.
 Therefore, in order to assess the adequacy of diets, it is necessary to set a reference level of intake high enough to ensure that no one either suffers from deficiency or is at risk of toxicity.
-Many of the essential minerals are widely distributed in foods, and most people eating a mixed diet are likely to receive adequately met by the diet, or when chronic or acute deficiencies arise from pathology or injury, etc.
+Many of the essential minerals are widely distributed in foods, and most people eating a mixed diet are likely to receive adequate intakes, although supplements can be used when some requirements are not adequately met by the diet, or when chronic or acute deficiencies arise from pathology or injury, etc.

-- i.
-Distinguish between Macro and Microminerals - ii.
-List important microminerals (Trace Elements) and enumerate the functions, food sources, required daily allowance, deficiency and toxicity symptoms of each trace mineral studied.
+- Distinguish between Macro and Microminerals - List important microminerals (Trace Elements) and enumerate the functions, food sources, required daily allowance, deficiency and toxicity symptoms of each trace mineral studied.